 What happens when we hear (musical) sounds?

 The impulse also goes to the brain cortex, which processes cognitive interpretation.
-This is a much slower process compared to the swift amygdala-route, however.
+This is a much slower process compared to the swift amygdala route, however.
 In the cognitive brain, analysis and reason are activated, asking questions such as “What piece of music is this?
 Should I be anxious?”.
-If I, as a result of reasoning, in fact should be anxious, the impulse is re-sent to the amygdala from the cortex (which has already reacted once).
+If I, as a result of reasoning, should be anxious, the impulse is re-sent to the amygdala from the cortex (which has already reacted once).
 This second impulse can also serve as a potential modifier of the initial stress reaction.

-Music in healthcare
+Music in Healthcare

 In healthcare environments, music is often used due to its (usually positive) effects on us.
-However, if a patient has had an anxiety provoking experience with a particular type of music that would be calming and reassuring for most people, hearing this music could lead to the patient developing acute anxiety.
+However, if a patient has had an anxiety-provoking experience with a particular type of music that would be calming and reassuring for most people, hearing this music could lead to the patient developing acute anxiety.

 It is important for healthcare staff to be aware of this, and to choose music in communication with the patients.
 Another option is for patients to choose music from a ‘music menu’.
 A more ‘advanced’ option is to individually compose the music for the patient.
 Letting individuals choose relaxing music themselves can at times be risky, however.
-Research shows that we can be bad at estimating the effects of certain music on our bodies – music chosen due to its “relaxing vibe” could instead lead to an increase in heart-rate.
+Research shows that we can be bad at estimating the effects of certain music on our bodies – music chosen due to its “relaxing vibe” could instead lead to an increase in heart rate.

-- an increase in heart rate and concentration of stress hormones (such as cortisol),
+- an increase in heart rate and concentration of stress hormones (such as cortisol)

-- raised blood pressure,
+- raised blood pressure

-- increased tendency for the body to form clots (coagulation),
+- increased tendency for the body to form clots (coagulation)

-- increased activity in some parts of the immune system (for instance immune-globulins).
+- increased activity in some parts of the immune system (for instance immune globulins)

-- lowering the heart rate,
+- lowering the heart rate

-- lowering the blood pressure.
+- lowering blood pressure

 Anxiety-provoking or relaxing music to be preferred?